-The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the district's financial statements.
-The district uses the modified accrual basis of accounting.
+The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the Wahluke School District.s financial statements.
+The Wahluke School District uses the accural basis of accounting.
 Expenditures represent only the federally funded portions of the program.
 District records should be consulted to determine amounts expended or matched from non-federal sources.